Speech-Rule-Engine/sre-resources/doc/mathmaps-redesign.md

 - [x] Add numbers to the localised digits
 - [x] Remove every dashed element (this could be problematic on French locale, etc.)
+    - [ ] French Hyphenated numerals.
 - [ ] French: Make alternatives for parentheses clearspeak defaults?
 - [ ] Clearspeak
     - [ ] Incorporate preferences into cyclometric function mappings
     - [ ] Adapt handling of cyclometric functions without argument in the speech rules
     - [ ] Rewrite sub/superscripts and parenthesis in math_symbols
     - [ ] super and subscript numbers in clearspeak/mathspeak
-    - [ ] French: Handling of triangle for delta
+    - [x] French: Handling of triangle for delta